herecomesmax/herecomesmax/README.md

 # Project directory
 ## This project constructed an integrated forecasting method using neural networks for short-term financial data and hybrid ARIMA for long-term data。
-## The evaluated models are as follows
+## For short-term data, the evaluated models are as follows
 * LSTM (100 units)
 * LSTM (200 units)
 * Bi-directional LSTM (100 units)